 Menu

-Angie Prather says the gravel and divots have been a problem since May.
+Angie Prather, a homeowner on Tomahawk, says the roadwork has been a messy problem since May.

-“They [the City of Del Rio] put in the gas lines in about May.
+“They [the City of Del Rio] put in the gas lines about May.
 And they filled it up but they didn’t put asphalt on it.
-And at the first rain, it started drifting all the debris (gravel) down to the corner… After last night, it washed out this whole road.
-It’s supposed to be a gas line…So if we drive across it, are we getting close to the gas line?”
+And at the first rain, it started drifting all the debris (gravel) down to the corner.
+After last night, it washed out this whole road.”

-Separately, Commissioner Juan Carlos Vasquez tells DRN that Myers Road located north of the Border Patrol checkpoint is closed until Monday while it undergoes maintenance.
+Separately, Val Verde County Commissioner Juan Carlos Vasquez reports that Myers Road, north of the Border Patrol checkpoint, is closed until Monday due to flooding.
+Myers is expected to be cleared by Monday.

-In total, Del Rio saw around 2-3 inches of rain, while areas north of Comstock saw a whopping 7-8 inches.
-DRN’s meteorologist Alex Menchaca, says This substantial rainfall contributed to the rapid rise of San Felipe Creek.
+In total, Del Rio saw around 2-to-3 inches of rain, while areas north of Comstock saw a whopping 7-to-8 inches.
+DRN’s meteorologist Alex Menchaca says this substantial rainfall in northern Val Verde County contributed to the rapid rise of San Felipe Creek, which saw dramatic flooding.

 Discover more from Del Rio News Network